sizious/dcload-ip/README.md

-# dcload-ip 2.0.1
+# dcload-ip 2.0.2

 A Dreamcast ethernet loader originally by [Andrew Kieschnick](http://napalm-x.thegypsy.com/andrewk/dc/).
+This program is part of [KallistiOS](http://gamedev.allusion.net/softprj/kos/).

-Updated and overhauled by Moopthehedgehog
+This **special version** has been updated/overhauled by **Moopthehedgehog** and is maintained by [Mickaël Cardoso](https://sizious.com/) and other contributors.
+This fork is a most avanced/experimental version over the regular [dcload-ip](https://github.com/kallistios/dcload-ip).

 ## Features